d-me3/pyping/README.md

 # pyping

-Simple script to log lost packets of an internet connection to a CSV format.
+Simple python script to log lost packets of an internet connection to a CSV format.
 Excel Pivot Charts can later be used to analyze data.

 There is no command line parameter.